The whole nation of the Gauls is greatly devoted to ritual observances.Cæsar, C. J., “De Bello Gallico”, vi, 16

 - Funeral Rite

-Below are a few Rites one can do but remember in the Gaulish Realm we don’t have one way that is Gaulish.
-As we have nothing from Gaul to truly go on (as in all the fine details, and Narrative).
-We do have the neighboring cultures one can look at to try and reconstruct a Rite.
+Below are a few Rites one can do but remember, in the Gaulish Realm we don’t have one way that is Gaulish.
+We have nothing from Gaul to honestly go on (as in all the fine details and narrative).
+We do have the neighboring cultures one can look at to try and reconstruct a Rite plus fragments left from the Senogalatis.
 There are many ways.
-Anyone claiming there is only one is truly wrong and misguided.
+Anyone claiming there is only one is genuinely wrong and misguided.